 The "Plant" section of the Home page shows various characteristics of the power modules in the system.
 A graphical representation of the rectifiers in the system or shelf is included as well as a visual indication of each individual rectifier's status including the output current from each of the rectifiers or converters.
 Systems that ship with the controller installed generally have the plant configuration pre-configured from the factory.
-This display configuration can be modified as needed under the Settings System Plant and Installation J or Product Code.
+This display configuration can be modified as needed under the Settings $\rightarrow$ System $\rightarrow$ Plant and Installation $\rightarrow$ J or Product Code.
 In addition the following items are provided:

 Installed Rectifier/Converter Capacity Provides the total installed rectifier/Converter capacity in the system.
-The rectifiers/converters that are inserted into the shelf may or may not have AC or DC input power applied, respectively, or be outputting power but are able to communicate to the controller through back- bias power.
+The rectifiers/ converters that are inserted into the shelf may or may not have AC or DC input power applied, respectively, or be outputting power but are able to communicate to the controller through back- bias power.
 On-line Rectifier/Converter Capacity The total capacity of the number of rectifiers/converters installed in the system and able to produce power, respectively.
 Rectifiers or converters that are operating or in Standby are considered to be On- line.
-Rectifiers that are in RFA, ACF, etc. or converters in CFA or DC input failure are not counted in the On-line capacity.
-Total Rectifier/Converter Drain The total rectifier/converter drain is the summation of output currents from all rectifiers or converters, respectively.
+Rectifiers that are in RFA, ACF, etc. or converters in CFA or DC input failure are not counted in the On-line capacity Total Rectifier/Converter Drain The total rectifier/converter drain is the summation of output currents from all rectifiers or converters, respectively.
 This value is also displayed on the default front panel screen.
-Rectifier/ Converter Monitoring r Each rectifier's DC output current, AC input current (If supported and AC input voltage (If supported) is available by rectifier numb Gmn.
+Each rectifier's DC output current, AC input current (If supported), and AC input voltage (If supported) is available by rectifier number, Gmn.
 Converters provide their DC output current using converter number Cmn.
-In both cases, "m" represents the shelf number and represents the slot number in the shelf.
-In addition to the ON stat other states identified when current is not shown are: OFF: Rectifier/Converter shutdown due to hardware failure.
-STANDBY: The rectifier's/converter's output voltage has been inhibited.
+In both cases, "m" represents the shelf number and "n" represents the slot number in the shelf.
+In addition to the ON state, other states identified when current is not shown are: Rectifier/ ConverterMonitoring OFF: Rectifier/Converter shutdown due to hardware failure.
+CTANDDN: The rectifierte (approximate risk path and have been inhibited) STANDBY: The rectifiers/converter's output voltage has been inhibited.
 MISSING: An unacknowledged rectifier/converter has been removed.
-VACANT: Rectifier/converter has not been installed in that position.
-FAIL: The rectifier/converter has failed.
+VACANT: Rectifier/converter has not been installed in that position. • FAIL: The rectifier/converter has failed.

 Note: Right clicking on the graphic of the rectifier or converter will pull up a pop-up window that provides additional details on each of the rectifiers/converters, respectively.
-A sample screen shot for each is shown below.
+A sample screen shot for each is shown on next page